Philip Paul (drummer): Professional background

 He was also in the Roy Meriwether Trio, when they recorded their classic "Popcorn and Soul".
 He recorded two albums with the Meriwether Trio on the Columbia Records label.
-He also toured the U.S. and Canada with Jimmy Smith, Nat Adderley, Herbie Mann, and George Weins' Newport Jazz All-Stars.
+He also toured the U.S. and Canada with Jimmy Smith, Nat Adderley, Herbie Mann, and George Wein's Newport Jazz All-Stars.

 After leaving King, Paul joined the Woody Evans Trio, performing for 25 years at local country clubs, including Cincinnati's Playboy Club and the Beverly Hills Supper Club.
-During this time, he and his wife Juanita and bassist Ed Conley also toured the country together, performing as the rhythm section with Juanita singing for Jazz stars in cities all over the US.
+During this time, he and his wife Juanita and bassist Ed Conley also toured the country together, performing as the rhythm section with Juanita singing for jazz stars in cities all over the United States.

 In 2003, Paul released his own CD It's About Time under the Stork Music Productions label.
 The recording featured Peter Frampton, Kenny Poole, and Marcos Sastre on guitar; Steve Schmidt, Roland Ashby, and Sam Jackson on keyboards; and Ed Conley and Mike Scharf on bass.
 That same year, Paul served as the drummer on Big Joe Duskin's final album, Big Joe Jumps Again!, which was nominated for the W. C. Handy Blues Award Comeback CD of the Year.
 The award is considered the most prestigious honor for blues artists.